jasontthai/jasontthai.github.io/_posts/2018-06-12-secure-your-passwords.md

 generate passwords and store them on the clouds so you can access them on any devices.
 All you need to do is remember 1 master password (a secure one!) to access all the data stored in the tool.
 Enter your master password, and the password manager takes care of the rest.
+* [Lesspass](https://lesspass.com/#/) - Stateless password manager.
+You only need to provide the site, login, and the one master password of your choice and a password will be auto generated for you.
+You can also host this service yourself.
 * [KeypassX](https://www.keepassx.org) - This has the same functionality as LastPass or 1Password but
 it is an offline tool.
 If you are serious about your security and don't want other providers to keep your data, you can use this to manage your passwords.